ajrothwell/rollup_simple_1/README.md

 This module used by the repo 'webpack_simple' (https://github.com/ajrothwell/webpack_simple_1) for testing simple tree-shaking.

-It can be seen in action live at https://ajrothwell.github.io/webpack_simple_1/dist/
+It can be seen in action live at https://ajrothwell.github.io/webpack_simple_1/dist/ It can be analyzed in action live at https://ajrothwell.github.io/webpack_simple_1/dist/statistics.html